fjw/audiovisualizer/README.md

 # audiovisualizer

-a small tool to render spectograms (waterfall graphs) or waveforms from audio in your browser
+a small tool to render spectrograms (waterfall graphs) or waveforms from audio in your browser

 ![audio visuals](examples/screenshot.png "audio visuals")